Ports of Call

 France Climate and Weather

 During summer most French residents take their five-week vacation to the coast and mountains, and empty cities tend to shut down accordingly.
-The peak tourist season in France is in the summer months of July and August, when the French themselves tend to take their vacations, but as this period is expensive and crowded the best time to visit France is actually in the spring (March, April) and autumn (September, October) when the weather is mild.
+The peak tourist season in France is in the summer months of July and August, when the French themselves tend to take their vacations, but as this period is expensive and crowded the best time to visit France is actually in the spring (March and April) and autumn (September and October) when the weather is mild.
 Of course, the ski resorts boom in the winter and, for those who don't mind the cold, a winter holiday in cities like Paris has a charm of its own.